 Not surprisingly, the focus for the first offering in autumn term was the Covid-19 pandemic.
 It used the crisis as an opportunity for students to learn how to make sense of relevant datasets and gain the critical awareness, knowledge and skills to better understand the complexities and global impact of this defining challenge.

-The elective was open to all undergraduate students from any discipline and was delivered fully online in the first term.
-Subsequent courses will be offered in a hybrid format.
-Students created an asset related to their personal experience and understanding of the pandemic.
+The first Currents course elective was open to all undergraduate students from any discipline and was delivered fully online in the first term.
+Subsequent courses are offered in a hybrid format.
+Students create an asset related to their personal experience and understanding of the challenge.
 These assets, written or visual, performative or digital, contribute to the University’s archive of the lived experience of global challenges and a selection of them constitute this exhibition.